 - Appointment confirmation emails: Most people are in the habit of checking their emails regularly.
 Sending out confirmation messages at their preferred email addresses is always a great idea.

 - Appointment confirmation texts (SMS): SMS messages are an excellent way to augment your existing email notifications.
-Sending appointment confirmations as SMS messages can improve the customer experience and keep the details in front of them.
+Sending appointment confirmations as SMS messages can improve sms customer service and keep the details in front of them.

 - Writing a clear subject line: The subject line of a message can be the deciding factor in whether someone open an email or not.
 Make sure your subject lines are clear and concise to improve your open rates.